tzolov/ambari-gemfire/README.md

 [<img align="left" src="http://img.youtube.com/vi/riJKZn5-5Sc/3.jpg" alt="zeppelin-view" hspace="15" width="70"></img>](https://www.youtube.com/watch?v=riJKZn5-5Sc)
 The [Geode Service Video](https://www.youtube.com/watch?v=riJKZn5-5Sc) illustrates the capabilities of the plugin.
 It shows how to install it from an YUM repository and how to use it to deploy Geode cluster via Ambari.

+#### Deploy Geode cluster with Ambari
+1. Login to Ambari server
+2. Open the `Services` view and click on `Actions`/`+Add Services` button.
+3. Select the `Geode` service from the list and press `Next`.
+4. Select a host for the Geode Locator component and press `Next`.
+5. Select hosts for the Goede Server components.
+You can not collocate Geode Locator with Geode Servers!
+6. Press `Next`.
+7. Open the geode-site.xml configuration panel.
+By default the plugin will check if the `geode.installation.file.path` points to a valid Geode tarball.
+If the tarball is not available the plugin will use `geode.installation.file.download.url` to download it.
+By default plugin will use this URL to download the Geode tarball: https://dl.dropboxusercontent.com/u/79241625/apache-geode-1.0.0-incubating-SNAPSHOT.tar.gz tarball.
+You can change the download URL or provide a Geode tarball locally by setting the `geode.installation.file.path`.
+Note that the local tarball must be provided to all servers and locators at the same path location.
+8. Press `Next` to finish the deployment.
 #### Build the geode-ambari-plugin
 Clone the project and checkout the `geode` branch (master still points to gemfire)
 ```